onaio/fhir-web/packages/inventory/README.md

 **N/B** You can declare any path but make sure to include the param `ROUTE_PARAM_SERVICE_POINT_ID` in your path e.g `/foo/:${ROUTE_PARAM_SERVICE_POINT_ID}` in order to match the service point to add the inventory to

-To add a view for editting an existing inventory item:
+To add a view for editing an existing inventory item:

 ```tsx
 import {